Haoming02/sd-forge-ic-light/README.md

 ## Known Issue
 - [ ] If you click `Reuse Seed` when previewing the appended images instead of the first result image, it will result in an error.
     > This is mostly upstream, as even ControlNet raises this error for the detected maps.
-I probably won't address it until the Webui has an unified way to properly append images...
+I probably won't address it until the Webuis have an unified way to properly append images...

 <hr>